Manishearth/manishearth.github.io/source/_posts/2016-08-18-gc-support-in-rust-api-design.markdown

 categories:
 ---

-Recently we've been working on getting compiler-level GC support for Rust.
+Recently we ([Felix][pnkfelix], [Niko][niko], and I) have been working on getting compiler-level GC support for Rust.
 The plan is to provide a base set of APIs and intrinsics on which GCs can be built, without including an actual GC itself.
-This blog post serves as status update and a pre-pre-rfc on the designs.
+This blog post serves as status update and a pre-pre- rfc on the designs.
 I'm also going to walk through the process of coming up with the current design.
 We'll soon be posting more detailed design docs and discussion about some of the unresolved bits.

 The motivation behind this is the same as [my motivation for writing rust-gc][motivation].
 Firstly, it makes it possible to integrate with languages which themselves have a GC.
 Being able to safely